Alejogb1/job-board/blog-data/how-can-airflow-23-dynamically-map-tasks-using-operators.md

 id: "how-can-airflow-23-dynamically-map-tasks-using-operators"
 ---

-Okay, let's tackle dynamic task mapping in Airflow 2.3.
+, let's tackle dynamic task mapping in Airflow 2.3.
 I recall a particularly tricky project a few years back where we needed to process datasets from various sources, each with a different schema, using the same core logic.
 Static workflows just wouldn’t cut it, and we were exploring alternatives.
 We landed on Airflow’s dynamic task mapping capabilities, and it became indispensable.
 It's far more powerful than just stringing together static tasks; it lets you define the task execution based on a dynamically generated collection of inputs at runtime.

 Dynamic task mapping, at its core, is about generating tasks within your DAG based on the output of a previous task.
-It’s not about generating the *DAG* itself, mind you; it’s about expanding the tasks within an already defined DAG structure.
+It’s not about generating the _DAG_ itself, mind you; it’s about expanding the tasks within an already defined DAG structure.
 This is typically handled with the `expand` method, or by using the map function directly on operators.
 Think of it as "task multiplication," where a single task definition becomes many instances based on a given collection of items.

 The core concept revolves around a "map argument."
 This argument, often a list, a dictionary, or a generator, defines the input set for your dynamically created tasks.
 The map argument is produced by an upstream task.
 For instance, imagine a task that queries an API and returns a list of URLs.
 The subsequent task can use this list as a map argument, creating a separate download task for each URL.
 The beauty is that you don’t need to know the exact number of URLs beforehand; Airflow handles the expansion seamlessly.